335th Fighter Squadron

 The 335th Fighter Squadron is a United States Air Force unit.
 It is assigned to the 4th Operations Group and stationed at Seymour Johnson Air Force Base, North Carolina.

 The 335th was constituted on 22 August 1942 as an incorporation of the No. 121 (Eagle) Squadron of the Royal Air Force, formed on 14 May 1941 as the second of three Eagle Squadrons of the Royal Air Force.
 These squadrons were composed of American volunteers, recruited by the RAF as a result of the heavy loss of pilots during the Battle of Britain in 1940; the volunteers were ineligible to join the USAAF.
 In this capacity, the squadron operated Supermarine Spitfires and Hawker Hurricanes.

 Its current emblem contains the head of an American Indian chief, which dates back to the original emblem of 121 Squadron RAF.

 Overview

 The "Chiefs" fly the McDonnell-Douglas (now Boeing) F-15E Strike Eagle.
 The squadron has an authorized strength of 24 aircraft and around 65 personnel.
 Its aircraft are identified by the "SJ" tail code and green fin flash.

-Currently the squadron provides worldwide deployable aircraft and personnel capable of executing combat missions in support of worldwide Aerospace Expeditionary Force deployments to combat areas as part of the Global War on Terrorism.
+The squadron provides deployable aircraft and personnel capable of fighting worldwide.

 The 335th is known as the "World's Leading MiG Killers" for destroying 218.5 MiGs in aerial combat.